TScottJ/OpenEphyra/API_MODE.md

 script files.
 However, the various classes and methods can also be called from another Java application.

-This doc describes how you can use OpenEphyra from a Java archive (.JAR) and call its search functions programatically.
+This doc describes how you can use OpenEphyra from a Java archive and call its search functions programatically.
 This example is taken from a demo that was done using ProgramD, and shows how to pass a question to the OpenEphyra QA system and retrieve the resulting answer.

 The basic steps are:

 1. Build the OpenEphyra project, then export it to a Java archive (JAR) file.
 2. Add the JAR file to your host application's Java build path (libraries).
 3. Add import statements to your .java file for importing both the OpenEphyra